-Please check our news blog page for announcements about our annual influenza clinics, usually held on Saturdays in the months of September-November.
+We have events at annual influenza clinics, usually held on Saturdays in the months of September-November.

 Spirometry is the classic pulmonary function test, which measures the volume of air inspired or expired as a function of time.
 It can monitor quiet breathing and thereby measure tidal volume, and also trace deep inspirations and expirations to give information about vital capacity.
-Please check our Pulmonology page for more information.

 Prothrombin time (PT) is a blood test that measures how long it takes blood to clot.
 A prothrombin time test can be used to check for bleeding problems.
 PT is also used to check whether medicine to prevent blood clots is working.